geonetwork/doc/source/user-guide/harvesting/harvesting-wfs-features.rst

 - *Save* the harvester entry form.
 - You will be returned to the harvester operations menu where you can *Activate* the harvester and then *Run* it.

 The results page shows that there were 1506 fragments of metadata harvested from the WFS GetFeature response.
-They were saved to the GeoNetwork database as subtemplates and linked into the metadata template to form 251 new metadata records.
+They were saved to the |project_name| database as subtemplates and linked into the metadata template to form 251 new metadata records.

 Deegree Version 2.x Philosopher Database example